solenedel/NodeJS-notes/clients-and-servers.md

 A **port number** represents a specific gateway or channel in the computer that a certain bit of software or server should communicate through.
 The different software (applications) on a computer that connect to the internet all run on different ports to keep information separate.
 A port is a bit like a door in the computer for communication between a software and the internet.

 Our server we set up also needs its own port number to communicate through.
-A common port for local web development is 3000.
+A common port for local web development is **3000**.
 This port should be fine to use as long as it doesn't clash with another program running on that port.

 While we are running a server with node, the terminal should not display any prompt or accept new commands.
 This means the server is running and listening for requests.
+To stop the server: **CTRL + C** .
+We need to stop and restart the server every time there is a change to the server file.

-To stop the server: CTRL + C .
-Server-side logs will not show in the browser's console, as it is only made for client-side logs.
+Server-side logs will not show in the browser's console, which is only for client-side logs.

 To see our application in the browser, we type `localhost:3000` in the address bar.
 At this point we will see that a request has been made but there is no response sent back from the server to the browser.

 ## Sending a response to the browser

+### **the request object**

+The request object from createServer is an object with a huge amount of information.
+Notable ones are the url (`req.url`) and the type of request, or HTTP method (`req.method`).
+If we log these to the console and go to `localhost:3000` we can see that the url is **/** and the method is **GET**.

+/ is the **root** of the website- the point in the url that comes just after `localhost:3000`.
+It is basically the 'main page' of a website.
+If we went to `localhost:3000/about`, the url would be /about.

+### **the response object**